 PURPOSE: This rule identifies qualifications for inspectors employed by the state, private industry and authorized jurisdictions.
+The majority of inspections will be by private industry and authorized jurisdictions.

-- (1) Certification Required.
-The inspection of all elevator equipment required by sections 701.350-701.380, RSMo and these rules and regulations shall be made only by a licensed inspector certified by the board. - (A) Inspectors certified by the board and directly employed by the state, municipality, political subdivision or authorized representative in a full-time position are exempt from the insurance requirements listed herein, until such time as they perform inspections outside the jurisdiction of the governing authority. - (2) Qualification of Special Inspector.
-To be eligible for a license to inspect elevator equipment, the applicant or licensee shall- - (A) Have a high school diploma or general educational development (GED) equivalent; - (B) Have had at least four (4) years experience in some mechanical or electrical endeavor, at least one (1) year of which shall have been in the design, construction, installation, repair or inspection of elevators.
+(1) Certification Required.
+The inspection of all elevator equipment required by sections 701.350-701.380, RSMo and these rules and regulations shall be made only by a licensed inspector certified by the board.

+(A) Inspectors certified by the board and directly employed by the state, municipality, political subdivision or authorized representative in a full-time position are exempt from the insurance requirements listed herein, until such time as they perform inspections outside the jurisdiction of the governing authority.

+(2) Qualification of Special Inspector.
+To be eligible for a license to inspect elevator equipment, the applicant or licensee shall-

+(A) Have a high school diploma or general educational development (GED) equivalent;

+(B) Have had at least four (4) years experience in some mechanical or electrical endeavor, at least one (1) year of which shall have been in the design, construction, installation, repair or inspection of elevators.
 The non-elevator, mechanical, or electrical experience shall be at the journeyman mechanical level or technical work and the work must have been comparable to work in the elevator industry.
 Engineering education on a college level may be substituted on a year-for-year basis for the non-elevator qualifying experience.
-The one (1) year of required elevator experience may be on the basis of continuous employment for one (1) year in which at least half (1/2) of the applicant's time is devoted to elevator work: - (C) Have successfully passed the written examination for elevator inspectors administered by an association accredited by the American Society of Mechanical Engineers and evidenced by a certification of the applicant or licensee as a qualified elevator inspector (QEI).
-This is commonly referred to as being QEI certified; - (D) Have submitted proof of insurance coverage insuring the applicant against professional liability, insurance covering the errors and omissions of the applicant and commercial general liability coverage, with an occurrence limit of not less than one (1) million dollars and a general aggregate limit of not
+The one (1) year of required elevator experience may be on the basis of continuous employment for one (1) year in which at least half (1/2) of the applicant's time is devoted to elevator work;

+(C) Have successfully passed the written examination for elevator inspectors administered by an association accredited by the American Society of Mechanical Engineers and evidenced by a certification of the applicant or licensee as a qualified elevator inspector (QEI).
+This is commonly referred to as being QEI certified;